sohamderoy/hashnode-blogs-backup/ckrrrl9yw0agschs186xdc59n.md

 ## Important GIT commands you'll need to know 🔥 [Part 1] (for the major part of your work)

 👆***NOTE:*** *This blog will be a bit longer as I will be explaining all the commands.
 Thus I will divide the blog into **two parts** (this being the first one).
-I will update this part with a link to part 2 once I publish it.
-Both parts will also contain a **summary** which will contain a list of all the commands mentioned in the blog for a quick revision. *
+The link to the next part is  [Part 2](https://blog.sohamderoy.dev/important-git-commands-youll-need-to-know-part-2-for-the-major-part-of-your-work).
+Both parts will also contain a **summary** section which will contain a list of all the commands mentioned in the blog for a quick revision. *

 # 📋 Summary
+In this part, we will cover the following commands ⬇️⬇️⬇️
 - `git init`: To initialise a local directory with git.
 - `git status`: To check the status of your repo i.e. to see if any file has been edited/ deleted/ added.
 It also shows all the tracked and untracked files.
 Stashed changes will not be reflected in `git status`.
 - `git add <file name>`/ `git add .`: Adds changes in a particular file/ all changes in the staging area.